lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 Doing so and adding corresponding dependencies to your scripted connector project can enable your IDE to show bindings' class information and provide additional code completion options.

 > For example, [in IntelliJ, you can add your dependencies as modules](https://www.jetbrains.com/help/idea/working-with-module-dependencies.html).
-Even if you don't manage your connector scripts as a Java project, for the `identityconnectors` and `openicf` packages, you could import `java-framework` and `groovy-common` from [OPENICF/connectors](https://stash.forgerock.org/projects/OPENICF/repos/connectors/browse); and thus, allow your IDE to show the additional information about your variables.
+Even if you don't manage your connector scripts as a Java project, for the `identityconnectors` and `openicf` packages, you could import `java-framework` and `groovy-common` from the [General Access Connectors](https://stash.forgerock.org/projects/GA/repos/connectors-customers-ga/browse?at=refs%2Ftags%2F1.5.20.15) repository; and thus, allow your IDE to show the additional information about your variables.

 ## <a id="heading--developing-scripted-connectors-groovy" name="heading--developing-scripted-connectors-groovy"></a>Scripted Groovy Connector (Toolkit)